darzyx/gpu-auction-house/README.md

 ## Current Limitations

 -   Just one page UI implementation, the Trade page
--   Data on the Prices table is just hardcoded placeholder data and doesn't mean anything
+-   Data on the Prices line chart is just hardcoded placeholder data and doesn't mean anything